LSEG-API-Samples/Article.WebSocket.Azure.ContainerRegistry/README.md

 ![figure-30](images/pull_image_5.png)

-That is all for how pull n image from Azure to run it locally.
+That cover how to pull an image from Azure and run it locally.

 ##  <a id="next_steps"></a>Next Steps